DFE-Digital/get-help-with-tech/docs/computacenter_outgoing_api.md

 </CapAdjustmentRequest>
 ```

-it will report CC the `capAmount` allowed for each school in a record.
-See below for an explanation on the way these values are calculated.
+it will report to CC the `capAmount` allowed for each school in a record.
+See below for an explanation of the way these values are calculated.

 #### Responses